On Hamiltonian potentials with quartic polynomial normal variational equations: Morales-Ramis theory

 \section{Morales-Ramis theory}

-Morales-Ramis theory relates the integrability of hamiltonian systems with the integrability of linear differential equations (see \cite{MorRamis1, MorRamis2} and see also \cite{MorMonograph}).
-In such approach the linearization (variational equations) of hamiltonian systems along some known particular solution is studied.
-If the hamiltonian system is integrable, then we expect that the linearized equation has good properties in the sense of differential Galois theory (also known as Picard-Vessiot theory).
-To be more precise, for integrable hamiltonian systems, the Galois group of the linearized equation must be virtually abelian.
-This gives us the best non-integrability criterion known so far for hamiltonian systems.
-This approach has been extended to higher order variational equations in \cite{MorRamSimo}.
+In this section we set the theoretical background needed to understand the rest of the paper.

-\subsection{Integrability of hamiltonian systems}
+\subsection{Integrability of Hamiltonian systems}

-A symplectic manifold (real or complex), $M_{2n}$ is a $2n$-dimensional manifold, provided with a non-degenerate closed 2-form $\omega_2$.
-This closed $2$-form gives us a natural isomorphism between vector bundles, $\flat\colon TM\to T^*M$.
-Given a function $H$ on $M$, there is an unique vector field $X_H$ such that,
+A symplectic manifold (real or complex) $M_{2n}$ is a $2n$-dimensional manifold, provided with a non-degenerate closed 2-form $\omega_2$.
+This closed $2$-form, the so-called \emph{symplectic form}, gives us a natural isomorphism between vector bundles, $\flat\colon TM\to T^*M$.
+Given a function $H$ on $M$, there is an unique vector field $X_H$ such that

-this is \emph{the hamiltonian vector field of $H$}.
-Furthermore, it has a structure of \emph{Poisson algebra} over the ring of differentiable functions of $M_{2n}$ by defining:
+which is \emph{the Hamiltonian vector field of $H$}.
+Furthermore, it has the structure of a \emph{Poisson algebra} over the ring of differentiable functions of $M_{2n}$ by defining:

 We say that $H$ and $F$ are \emph{in involution} if and only if $\{H,F\} = 0$.
 From our definition, it is obvious that $F$ is a \emph{first integral} of $X_H$ if and only if $H$ and $F$ are in involution.
 In particular $H$ is always a first integral of $X_H$.
 Moreover, if $H$ and $F$ are in involution, then their flows commute.